-3.1 The DSL should take lead responsibility for safeguarding and child protection (including online safety).
+The DSL should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
 This should be explicit in the role holder's job description.
 This will not be delegated although the activities of the DSL may be delegated to appropriately trained deputies.